SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 C:\Thirdparty\MyFiles\WebClient\Web\Scripts\CustomScripts.js
 ```

-There really is no standard way you must configure subfolders, the just have to have the structure including the application and instance names.

-With regards to system files, if it is decided to use a copy of the original file in a custom path, try to use one common folder that is shared among third-parties to ensure one does not override the others settings.
-That said, it is recommended to use a merge file instead.
+With regards to system files, if the decision is to use a copy of the original file in a custom path, try to use one common folder that is shared among third-parties to ensure one does not override the settings of another.
+That said, it's recommended to use a merge file instead.

-All ".config" files with the same name will override existing files in the client, and all ".merge" files will be merged into the standard configuration at runtime.

-Merge files are a means to apply customizations with more granularity by, not overriding an entire file but, specifying where in an existing file an element should be adopted at runtime.
+Merge files are a means to apply customizations by, not overriding an entire file but, specifying where in an existing file a merge action is applied at runtime.
+There is more information about merge actions in the merge section below.

 ### CacheConfigurations

-There is a performance benefit to enabling CacheConfigurations, however, during development it makes more sense to turn this feature off.
-When set to false, saved configuration changes are immediately applied and observed in to UI - there is no need to do an IIS reset or issue a _flush_.
+There is a performance benefit to enabling CacheConfigurations, however, it makes more sense to turn this feature off during development.
+When set to false, configuration changes to UI elements are immediately applied and observed in the browser - there's no need to perform an IIS reset or issue a _flush_ SoProtocol.
 There are however a few exceptions to this rule.

 Caching works for all configuration files except system files.
-System files are read at application startup and held in memory.
-Any changes to these files do require an IIS reset.
+System files are cached during application startup and held in memory.
+Any changes to the files below do require an IIS reset.

 - SoApplicationConfiguration.config
 - SoAdminApplicationConfiguration.config